Goosebumps: Original Goosebumps series

 Following the success of Stine's young adult horror novels, the co-founder of Parachute Press (the company that developed the series), Joan Waricha, persuaded him to write scary books for younger children.
-Stine says the name for the book series came to him after he saw a TV station's ad in TV Guide that stated "It’s goosebumps week on Channel 11".
+Stine says the name for the book series came to him after he saw a TV station's ad in TV Guide that stated "It's goosebumps week on Channel 11".
 He originally signed a six-book deal with the publisher Scholastic, but went on to write 62 books in the original series, the first book being Welcome to Dead House, released in July 1992.
 The series was originally aimed at girls, but both boys and girls enjoyed the series equally with half of Stine's fan mail being sent from boys.
-The cover illustrations for this series were first done by Tim Jacobus.
+The cover illustrations for this series was done primarily by Tim Jacobus.
 Thirty-two of the books from the original series were later re-released with new artwork under the Classic Goosebumps rename.